When a Photograph Becomes Inextricably Connected to a Song

 If you look at my cover photo on Facebook from March 3, 2021, you will see the first photo I took of my second dog, Missy.
 You will notice the photo is not in focus, because she was moving so much.
 I only had one opportunity to take my first photo, and I did my best.
 (In my mind, the cardinal rule of photography is making sure the photo is sharp.)
 In the case of my first photo of Missy, I was OK with her not being in focus—if anything it made the photo better, since one can see a glint in her left eye that might not have been as noticeable had the photo been in focus.

 After taking a Greyhound bus to Des Moines last year, shortly before I posted the photo, I kept thinking of two memories simultaneously.
 My first memory was of my first photo of Missy, which was easy enough to find; my second memory was of the synthesizer sound at 3:14 in this YouTube video (note: the YouTube link will start the video at 2:51 for context).
-It took me a while to find the song, because my only memory was of the sound that lasts eight seconds at the end of a song.
+It took me a while to find the song, because my only memory was of a sound that lasts eight seconds at the end of the song.
 But after considerable time (I don't remember if it was days or weeks) and much thought, I eventually found the song: "Fortune" by Little Dragon.

 There's something about the photo of Missy and the synthesizer sound that just seem to go together.
 I feel the overarching idea the two media evoke is Missy's mortality.